wesleykirkland/open-health/README.md

 3. **Access OpenHealth:**
    Open your browser and navigate to `http://localhost:3000` to begin using OpenHealth.

 > **Note:** The system consists of two main components: parsing and LLM.
-Currently, parsing utilizes Upstage and OpenAI APIs (which showed the best performance in our testing) with a local parser coming soon, while the LLM component can run fully locally using Ollama.
+For parsing, you can use docling for full local execution, while the LLM component can run fully locally using Ollama.

 > **Note:** If you're using Ollama with Docker, make sure to set the Ollama API endpoint to: `http://docker.for.mac.localhost:11434` on a Mac or `http://host.docker.internal:11434` on Windows.